Bakers Creek air crash

 The Bakers Creek air crash was an aviation disaster that occurred on 14 June 1943, when a United States Army Air Forces (USAAF) Boeing B-17 Flying Fortress aircraft crashed at Bakers Creek, Queensland, Australia.
 The aircraft took off from Mackay and crashed approximately 8 km south of the airfield.
-Forty military service personnel on board were killed; one person survived the crash.
-The crash is Australia's deadliest aviation disaster by death toll and was the deadliest accident involving a transport aircraft in the south-western Pacific during World War II.
+Forty military service personnel (all US) on board were killed; one person survived the crash.

+This air crash in June 1943 was followed by the military Rewan air crash in November 1943 (killing 19 persons) and the military Canal Creek air crash in December 1943 (killing 31 people).
+The Bakers Creek air crash is Australia's deadliest aviation disaster by death toll, and was the deadliest accident involving a transport aircraft in the south-western Pacific during World War II.

 Bakers Creek air crash memorial at the Australian embassy in Washington, D.C.

 Aircraft

-The aircraft was a Boeing B-17C, serial number 40-2072, known as "Miss Every Morning Fixin".
+The aircraft was a Boeing B-17C, serial number 40-2072, originally known as Pamela and later known as "Miss Every Morning Fixin".

 The six crew and 35 passengers were returning to New Guinea after an R&R break.
 The aircraft was part of the United States Fifth Air Force, operated by the 46th Troop Carrier Squadron of the 317th Troop Carrier Group.
 It had formerly been one of the B-17s sent to the Philippines in the autumn of 1941 with the 19th Bomb Group.
 It had been converted into a transport after suffering heavy battle damage in a mission on 25 December 1941.
 Over 1,100 bullet holes were found when the plane returned to Darwin.

-The plane earned its nickname due to the constant work needed to keep it airworthy.
-A former maintenance chief estimated that for every eight hours the aircraft flew, it required at least 12 hours of maintenance.
-During the ten days before the plane's last flight, mechanics installed a new fuel tank and two new engines, and a satisfactory test flight was made on the previous day.
+The plane earned its nickname "Miss Every Morning Fixin" due to the constant work needed to keep it airworthy.
+A former maintenance chief estimated that for every eight hours the aircraft flew, it required at least twelve hours of maintenance.
+During the ten days before the plane's last flight, mechanics installed a new fuel tank and two new engines, and a satisfactory test flight was made on the previous day: "she flew around and around the city many times".

 Crash

-The aircraft took off from Mackay Airfield just before dawn at about 6 am in foggy conditions, headed for Port Moresby.
+The aircraft took off from Mackay Airfield just before dawn at about 6:00 am in foggy conditions, headed for Port Moresby.
+Flames were seen along the fuselage and the wings.
 Soon after, it made a low-altitude turn and crashed a few minutes later.
 All but one person on board was killed.
+The sole survivor was in the tail space which had broken off as the plane crashed.
 The cause of the crash remains a mystery.

+Due to wartime censorship, there was no press coverage of the accident.
+Deceased members were moved to a Townsville war cemetery.

 Australia's equal second deadliest aviation disaster, the 1960 crash of Trans Australia Airlines Flight 538, also occurred at Mackay Airfield.